-The Fircroft Trust does not necessarily endorse any of these weblinks, but have provided them as stepping stones to further information.
-We’ve organised the links according to the appropriate headings.
+The Fircroft Trust does not necessarily endorse any of these websites, but has provided them as stepping stones to further information.
+We’ve organised them according to the appropriate headings.
+Please click on the subject links on the left-hand side of this screen to find useful websites.
 We hope they are helpful.

 Home Farm Trust

 Hft is a national charity, providing local support services for people with learning disabilities throughout England.
 Whatever support you need to help you live life the way you choose – whether it’s for just a couple of hours a week, or 24 hours a day – our teams will be happy to work with you.